 Both the Law School and Wisconsin Business School have strong commitments to tailoring individual programs to enable students to take full advantage of the full array of possibilities.

-Prospective or current Law Students wanting more information about the Law School requirements for this dual degree program should contact Mike Hall, Director of Student Life.
-Prospective Business Students should contact Mark Matosian, Director of Graduate Student Services at the Wisconsin Business School.
+Prospective or current Law students wanting more information about the Law School requirements for this dual degree program should contact Mike Hall, Director of Student Life.
+Prospective Business students should contact Mark Matosian, Director of Graduate Student Services at the Wisconsin Business School.
 Current Business Students in the dual degree program should contact the Career Specialization Director for their program with their questions.

 The Law School offers formal “certificates of concentration” in several areas of study (Note: these are different from the Curricular Concentrations) Students may earn a Certificate of Special Training in Environmental Law and Policy, a Certificate in Russian, East European and Central Asian Studies, a Certificate in International Law and Business, or a Certificate in Consumer Health Advocacy.
 In each certificate program students must complete between 15 and 20 credits from a specified menu of subject area courses and earn grades of a C or better in the law courses and B or better in the non-law courses.
 Students who maintain an average of B or better in all of the certificate courses will receive their certificates with honors.
 Students who begin a certificate program but do not complete all requirements will be able to apply only 6 non-law credits toward their J.D., absent compelling circumstances.
-For further information about the three certificate programs, see Rule 3.19 of the Rules of the Law School.
+For further information about the four certificate programs, see Rule 3.19 of the Rules of the Law School.

 Students at the University of Wisconsin Law School may earn up to 30 credits toward a University of Wisconsin Law School J.D. through studying law abroad.
 They may participate in one of our international exchange programs; attend the programs of other ABA-approved law schools; or create their own independent foreign study programs.